 Actually, no matter whether you have received "SMART Failure Predicted on Hard Disk" error or not, backing up your hard disk regularly is the best way to prevent hard disk failure.

 To backup hard disk, free backup software like AOMEI Backupper Standard is highly recommended.
-It is very easy-to-use yet feature-rich and supports a large range of disk types such as MBR disk, GPT/UEFI disk, dynamic disk, hardware RAID, SSD, etc. The key features include system backup, disk backup, file backup, incremental/differential backup, automatic backup, dissimilar hardware restore, system clone, disk clone and so on.
+It is very easy-to-use yet feature-rich and supports a large range of disk types such as MBR disk, GPT/UEFI disk, dynamic disk, hardware RAID, SSD, etc. The key features include system backup, disk backup, file backup, incremental/differential backup, automatic backup, dissimilar hardware restore, disk clone and so on.

 Before backing up a hard disk: